Lincoln Bible: History

 Abraham Lincoln reached Washington, D.C. for his inauguration in 1861.
 His belongings, including his Bible, had yet to arrive.
 William Thomas Carroll, the clerk of the U.S. Supreme Court, fetched a Bible that he kept for official use.
 This became the Lincoln Bible.
 Although the Bible remained with Carroll for a time, the Lincolns acquired it at an unknown time.
 The Bible later remained with the Lincoln family up until 1928, at which point Mary Eunice Harlan, the widow of Robert Todd Lincoln, donated it to the Library of Congress.
 When the Bible was donated, it contained markers at the 31st chapter of the Book of Deuteronomy and the fourth chapter of the Book of Hosea.
+The Telegraph Herald, commenting on this upon the donation, noted the resonance of Deuteronomy 31:6 and Hosea 4:1–3 to the tumult of the American Civil War.

 Barack Obama chose to use this Bible for his inaugurations in 2009 and 2013.
 The Bible was on display at the Library of Congress from February to May 2009 in a celebration of the bicentennial of Lincoln's birth.
 The Bible was used to swear in Carla Hayden as the 14th Librarian of Congress on September 14, 2016.
-Donald Trump was sworn in on this Bible and his childhood Bible at his inauguration on January 20, 2017.
+Donald Trump was sworn in on this Bible and his childhood Bible at his first inauguration on January 20, 2017.
+Trump used the Bible again, along with a childhood Bible given to him by his mother, at his second inauguration on January 20, 2025, though he did not place his hand on either Bible during the oath of office.